apache/seatunnel/docs/en/connector-v2/source/kafka.md

 Source plugin common parameters, please refer to [Source Common Options](common-options.md) for details.

 ### schema

 The structure of the data, including field names and field types.

 ## format

 Data format.
 The default format is json.
 Optional text format.
 The default field separator is ", ".
 If you customize the delimiter, add the "field_delimiter" option.

+## field_delimiter

+Customize the field delimiter for data format.

 ## start_mode

 The initial consumption pattern of consumers,there are several types:
 [earliest],[group_offsets],[latest],[specific_offsets],[timestamp]

 ## start_mode.timestamp

-The time required for consumption mode to be timestamp
+The time required for consumption mode to be timestamp.

 ##  start_mode.offsets

-The offset required for consumption mode to be specific_offsets for example:
+The offset required for consumption mode to be specific_offsets.

+for example:

 ```hocon
    start_mode.offsets = {
             info-0 = 70